SoheilNK/Backgammon/server/README.md

 # sosepBackgammon-backend
-This the back end for SoSep Backgammon project.
+This the back end for the SoSep Backgammon project.